AlexanderFamous/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 5-execute writes a script that adds execute permission to the owner of the file The 6-multiple permissions is a script that changes multiple permission in a file The 7-everybody is a script that gives all users execution permission
+The 5-execute writes a script that adds execute permission to the owner of the file The 6-multiple permissions is a script that changes multiple permission in a file The 7-everybody is a script that gives all users execution permission The 8-James_Bond script set no permission to owner, group but other users